 Whether you call yourself a kitchen fitter, or just a plain old “chippie”, probably depends on the day of the week, or time of the year.
 Or just the work your in the middle of.
 Regardless of labels, fitting kitchens is a massive part of the home renovation economy.
 It accounts for millions of pounds per year.
 For those professionals who count fitting kitchens as part of their job description, owning the best power tools will be the difference between getting jobs finished on time – and on budget – and not!

-In this Toolstop guide, we’ll list the best power tools for any kitchen fitter to have in their kit.
+In this Kitchen Fitters Toolstop guide, we’ll list the best power tools to have in your kit.
 We’ve opted for the following:

 - worktop jig